 - Safety inspection certificates for the gas and electrical installations – this isn’t a legal requirement but gives peace of mind.
 Ideally, ask the seller to pay for this before you buy.

-Safety inspection scan be arranged from:
+Safety inspection scan is arranged from:

 When you’ve been through everything, ask the seller if you can just sit in the van for a short time.
-You want to try imagine living in it.
+You want to try to imagine living in it.

 Taking the time to sit back and look around help you to spot other things to look at more closely.